 This report also notes, “There is a lot of research which shows the relation of motor tasks, particularly motor tasks, which are conducted with hands and different kinds of cognitive activity, especially the influence on mental rotation performance of children and adults.”
 (Wohlschläger and Wohlschläger, 1998; Wiedenbauer and Jansen-Osmann, 2008).

 Activities to Improve Directionality and Laterality Skills

-- Draw green go signs at the left of the page and red stop signs at the right of the page
+- For younger students with reading material, draw green go signs at the left of the page and red stop signs at the right of the page

 - Do the Hokey Pokey